grz0zrg/tinycelfgraphics/README.md

 All pure C programs work in either 64 bits or 32 bits (must append `-m32` to GCC flags), 32 bits programs may be bigger or smaller.

 This was used for my [Twigs](https://github.com/grz0zrg/twigs) 512 bytes procedural graphics intro.

+The best method for anything real-time is probably the "Framebuffer with custom ELF headers" (generated binary size is the same as pure assembly and it allow more controls over the ELF header)

+## Why

+Fun, portability, readability, accessibility.

+It is mainly targeted at [sizecoding](http://www.sizecoding.org/wiki/Main_Page) stuff. (art of creating very tiny programs)

+Portability : There is some inline assembly but it is still way more portable than pure assembly.
+Readability : Not always true but generally it is, when doing sizecoding the code can get pretty weird / cryptic, with C it is more straightforward.
+Accessibility : Allow to get into sizecoding quickly with common programming language.

+As a major downside there is less controls over the generated code and maybe some odd behaviors due to compiler bugs etc.

 ## Build